habeebtc/PSX-DVR-Stuff/README.md

 ### API Rate Limiting

-This free, undocumented translation API will soon get killed off if too many people are hitting it too often.
+This script uses a free, undocumented Google translation API that will soon get killed off if too many people are hitting it too often.
 This script has a 100ms "sleep" after calling a translate operation, which greatly increases the runtime.
-If you like the free Translate API - leave the 100ms sleep in place.
+If you like the free translate API - leave the 100ms sleep in place and be patient.